-532.706-3 Contract clauses for unenforceability of unauthorized obligations (FAR DEVIATION).
+532.706-3 Contract clauses for unenforceability of unauthorized obligations.

-GSA has a deviation from FAR 52.232-39 that allows use of the clause in paragraph (a) of this section in lieu of the FAR clause at 52.232-39.
+GSA has a FAR deviation that allows use of the clause in paragraph (a) of this subsection in lieu of the FAR clause at 52.232-39.

-- (a) Insert the clause at 552.232-39, Unenforceability of Unauthorized Obligations in all solicitations and contracts in lieu of the FAR clause at 52.232-39. - (b) Insert the clause at 552.232-78, Commercial Supplier Agreements-Unenforceable Clauses, in all solicitations and contracts (including orders) when not using FAR part 12.
+(a) Insert the clause at 552.232-39, Unenforceability of Unauthorized Obligations in all solicitations and contracts in lieu of the FAR clause at 52.232-39.

+(b) Insert the clause at 552.232-78, Commercial Supplier Agreements-Unenforceable Clauses, in all solicitations and contracts (including orders) when not using FAR part 12.